Video platforms and formats

 Silent video has strong potential on:

-• You must use a high quality camera to film.
+- using a high quality camera to film

-• All of your visual elements have to be in harmony or they could distract from the final purpose.
+- harmony across all of your visual elements or they could distract from the final purpose

-• If there is no dialogue or subtitles, the storyboarding phase of the project will be key to ensuring the final message is clear.
+- for videos with no dialogue or subtitles, the storyboarding phase of the project will be key to ensuring the final message is clear

 Another benefit of silent video content is its accessibility opportunities.
 If a video is created with the purpose of being able to be viewed with or without sound - and still be effective - then you will also reach viewers with hearing impairments.

 Use of voice-overs

 Voice-overs, or ‘voice tracks’, include any scripted narration that’s recorded to push a storyline forward.

 Voice-overs tend to be an easier way to create a good, clean sound since they’re usually created in controlled environments - such as a studio - with ample time to set-up in advance, as well as the opportunity for multiple takes to ensure the best quality.